-Now on the menu, let’s have a look at the emblematic breton cake: the Kouign Amann cake. ”Kouign” means cake, while “Amann” means butter.
-And who says “Brittany” says “Salted butter”!
+Now on the menu, let’s have a look at the emblematic breton cake: the Kouign Amann cake.
+“Kouign” means cake, while “Amann” means butter.!
 So the Kouign Amann is literally a “butter-cake”.

 This typical regional pastry from France is composed of simple elements: bread dough, butter (salted of course!), sugar… And that’s it!
-Invented around 1860, almost by accident (it was left with these ingredients) by a baker from Douarnenez (South Finistere), this cake is done by layering, a bit like a puff pastry but with fewer layers.
+Invented around 1860, almost by accident (it was left with these ingredients) by a baker from Douarnenez (South Finistere) who was left with these ingredients, this cake is made by layering, a bit like a puff pastry but with fewer layers.

 I never dared to make the Kouign Amann before because of the impressive amounts of butter that it requires.